 - All food vendor booths must meet the standards under the BC Health Temporary Food Service Regulation and must display a valid BC Temporary Food Concession Permit.
 All vendor information will be shared with the Interior Health Department and the Health Inspector may contact you in advance.
-Contact Dilivar Rana Dilavar.Rana@interiorhealth.ca
+Contact Dilivar Rana via email email@example.com.

 - Concessions must conform to BC electrical and building codes including a valid BC electrical inspection sticker or an inspection certificate posted on the premises.
 All vendors must also comply with BC Fire code required – CAN/ULC 1254 Standard.
 Any vendor failing to comply with the above requirements will not be hooked up and will not receive a refund.